Andrea Fogli: Career

 Since 2006 he is designer and creative director for Italian furniture firm DOM Edizioni.

 He is currently working on the new Excelsior Resort in Pesaro, Italy, a yacht in the Maldives Islands and private houses around Europe.

-Andrea Fogli centres his work on perfect proportions, classical beauty with a certain twist, always trying to write a new screenplay for all the projects.
+Andrea Fogli centres his works with perfect proportions, classical beauty with a certain twist, always trying to write a new screenplay for all the projects.